 Defendants and their representatives are not permitted to contact you directly when you have an attorney in your injury claim.
 Your attorney will take care of negotiations and communications with defendants and their insurance companies.
 Your attorney will also prepare and file all of your paperwork before applicable deadlines so that you do not lose your right to collect compensation from the defendant.

 Texas is a modified comparative fault state.
 After an 18-wheeler accident, you or your lawyer must identify the at-fault party before you can file an insurance claim.
 The driver, company or party that is most responsible for causing your trucking accident may owe you compensation for your damages.

 Common truck accidents include lost cargo loads, override/underride accidents, jackknifes, rollovers, overweight truck accidents, and drunk driving accidents.

-At the Villarreal & Begum Law Firm, we have the resources and personnel to investigate semi-truck accidents in Austin.
+At the Villarreal & Begum, LAW GUNS, we have the resources and personnel to investigate semi-truck accidents in Austin.
 We can return to where the traffic accident happened to gather evidence.
 Then we can bring a strong claim against one or more defendants on your behalf.
 Start with a free consultation where you can tell us your story.